 On the one hand, we have, any company in the service or industrial sector, who have to implement EPCs:

 - The Services sector.
-It is one of the sectors with the highest consumption, where the energy cost has a great impact on its economic activity.
-Many of the sectors within the services sector sometimes have very low margins that must be compensated by reducing costs.
+It is one of the sectors with the highest consumption, where the energy cost has a significant impact on its economic activity.
+Many of the sectors within the services sector sometimes have shallow margins that must be compensated by reducing costs.

 In their case, reducing energy consumption is one of the best options, as they improve both costs and energy efficiency while maintaining the productivity of their services.
 For this reason, EPCs are very beneficial for them.